 Now, this is where the fun starts!
-Doing the legwork in planning your content priority, goals and audience can make beginning to sketch out the map a lot less of a daunting and overwhelming task.
-Start by considering the overall shape of data.
+Doing the legwork in planning your content priority, goals and audience can make a beginning to sketch out the map a lot less of a daunting and overwhelming task.
+Start by considering the overall shape of the data.
 Is the experience a linear, one-way kind of flow or is it more of a repeated cycle better represented by a circular shape or loop?
 I would suggest starting this phase by quickly sketching out various rough iterations of how to visualize the phases of the experience first and then tackling the rest of the content.
 I suggest stepping away from the computer and sticking to pen and paper at this point as you’ll feel more freedom to play and explore.
 It’s important to note that at this stage we aren’t incorporating all of the data here, it’s more about the overall form each content bucket might take.
-As mentioned earlier, include the research team in co-sketching exercises to add their own ideas to the mix.
+As mentioned earlier, including the research team in co-sketching exercises to add their own ideas to the mix.

 Once you have some options, try to evaluate what is working in each of the options and what’s not and –your research team can help here too.
-For the next iteration, try stitching together pieces you liked from various concepts into a larger cohesive map (still on paper) playing close attention to the intended hierarchy.
+For the next iteration, try stitching together pieces you liked from various concepts into a larger cohesive map (still on paper) paying close attention to the intended hierarchy.
 Sometimes I’ll literally cut out pieces from my sketchbook and tape them together in different ways for a more unrestricted, playful and exploratory process.
-Your goal here is to create a cohesive composition so the map feels like a single piece with intentional visual hierarchy.
-Once you have a few options that you feel are working here it’s time re-evaluate pulling the research team and client back into the process for their feedback and then to move the best ones to the computer to start visualizing your concept sketches using the real data.
+Your goal here is to create a cohesive composition so the map feels like a single piece with an intentional visual hierarchy.
+Once you have a few options that you feel are working here it’s time to re-evaluate pulling the research team and client back into the process for their feedback and then move the best ones to the computer to start visualizing your concept sketches using the real data.

 6. Bring the Data to Life by Creating a Visual Story